the-pudding/data/queues/README.md

 $$W_{pooled} = \frac{s}{m} \left( \frac{U}{1-U} \right) \left(\frac{(CV_a + CV_s)^2}{2} \right)$$

-where $$s$$ is the processing time for a single server and $$m$$ is the number of servers.
+where $$s$$ is the processing time for a single server, $$m$$ is the number of servers, $$U$$ is utilization, and $$CV$$ represents the coefficient of variation.

 Comparing these two wait times allowed us to calculate the reduction in waiting time that was achieved through pooling.
+The reduction for this simple example with zero variation was 76.2\%.

-In reality, there would be some variation in arrival and processing times
+In reality, there would likely be greater variation in arrival times.
+Variability in processing times may depend on how standardized processes are, so we limit their variability for now.

-To create this simulation, we slightly perturbed the interarrival time (using a normal distribution centered at 45 seconds and with SD = 1), as well as the service time ($$\mu = 90, \sigma = 1$$).
+To create a basic simulation, we slightly perturbed the interarrival time (using a normal distribution centered at 45 seconds and with SD = 1), as well as the service time ($$\mu = 90, \sigma = 1$$).
 Varying arrival time and service time has the effect of also varying the utilization between 61.5\% and 73.1\%.
 Importantly, utilization is always below 100\%, which means that we have a stable queue.
 Over these 1000 reps, we then calculated the resulting waiting times for the parallel and pooled scenarios using the same formulas as above.

 The result was an average pooling reduction of 76.2\%, with all 1000 reps achieving a reduction of at least 74%.

-If we  increase the variability of interarrival times to more accurately represent periods of the day/week that are slightly more or less busy (e.g., SD of 4 seconds for interarrival times), the time between passenger arrivals ranges between 34 seconds and 58 second across the 1000 reps).
+If we increase the variability of interarrival times to SD = 4 seconds in order to more accurately represent periods of the day/week that are slightly more or less busy, the time between passenger arrivals is still centered at 45 seconds, but now ranges between 34 seconds and 58 second across the 1000 reps.
 With service times still distributed tightly around 90 seconds, this causes server utilization to vary between 52 and 88\%).
-Even with this greater variability, we would still get a reduction of 70\% or more for all reps.
+Even with this greater variability, pooling would still result in a reduction of 70\% or more for all 1,000 reps.

 In general, wait time depends on system capacity, server utilization, and variability** in arrival or processing times.
 It's worth noting that wait times - and also, the difference in wait times between a parallel and pooled setup - are [sensitive](https://nickarnosti.com/blog/longwaits/#fn6) to server utilization level (i.e., how busy a server is), which is why planners often opt to have slack in server availability.
 The number of servers changes how high this sensitivity is [3].

 *Note: this may backfire in settings such as healthcare, where the relationship between customer and server (or the server’s sense of [“customer ownership”](https://knowledge.insead.edu/operations/when-several-queues-are-better-one)) can impact processing time, or in settings where customers are [delay-sensitive](https://pubsonline.informs.org/doi/10.1287/mnsc.2020.3663) and decide whether or not to join based on queue length.